 The purpose of COVID-19 self-certification is to highlight and acknowledge additional skills that health professionals gained or contributed during the COVID-19 pandemic.
 This includes (but is not exclusive to) those who have provided patient care beyond the scope of their usual training curriculum in any of the following areas:

-- care of COVID-19 positive patients (any setting including general medical wards)
+- care of COVID-19 positive patients (any setting including general medical or palliative wards)

 - acute medical admission unit or acute respiratory admission unit

 - critical care/intensive care unit (the FICM COVID-19 self-certification ‘skills passport’ may be used instead for those who gained extensive procedural skills in critical care)

 - redeployment outside usual area of clinical practice